StuartSmith/psake-with-teamcity/README.md

 The is an example project to work with team city and PSAKE.

-A few things need to be known before we can start this project 1 is we need to create a boot strapper to start the PSAKE build process.
+A few things need to be known before we can start this project.
+One is we need to create a boot strapper to start the PSAKE build process.

-Here is a sample boot strapper
+Here is a sample boot strapper, the boot strapper will see remove Psake find the latest installed version of psake and then will load that version of psake into power shell.
+To get the latest version of psake installed run the

     cls